Other Postemployment Benefits

 GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, applicable for fiscal years beginning after June 15, 2016, addresses financial reporting by plans that administer OPEB benefits on behalf of governments.
 Annual valuation reports are required to be obtained for any OPEB plans that are administered through qualifying trusts.
 Currently, the state administered Employee Group OPEB Plan is the only plan subject to these financial reporting requirements.
 The state prepares a stand-alone financial report for this plan.

 The State of Tennessee has engaged an actuary to provide the valuation reports required by these standards for all employers participating in the four state administered OPEB plans.
-Based on these reports, the state has also prepared suggested journal entries, note disclosures and required supplementary information for each participating employer to assist in accounting and reporting for their individual OPEB plans.
+Based on these reports, the actuary has also prepared suggested journal entries, note disclosures and required supplementary information for each local education agency and local government participating employer to assist in accounting and reporting for their individual OPEB plans.

-The state provides these suggested entries and disclosures for the convenience of each employer.
+These suggested entries and disclosures are being provided for the convenience of each employer.
 The management of each individual employer remains responsible for understanding the results presented in the actuarial reports, for determining the required entries and disclosures; and, for properly applying the applicable provisions of the GASB standards to their financial statements.
 It is recommended that employers utilize the services of their internal and external auditors to assist in this process.

 The state of Tennessee’s participation in the Employee Group, Teacher Group, and Tennessee OPEB Plans requires that the accounting and financial reporting requirements of GASB 74 and 75 be followed in the preparation of its Comprehensive Annual Financial Report.